haoningwu3639/ImageStitching/README.md

 # ImageStitching
 A project developed by MATLAB for Image Stitching based on SIFT and RANSAC.
-It's also a personal project
+It's also a personal project of SJTU EE229 Digital Image Processing.

 # Requirements
 Code tested on following environments, other version should also work: